AndieWill510/AnotherOption/Options/007-the-problem-is-not-autistic-behavior.md

 The institution gets to remain innocent.

-And the Autistic person carries the blame.
+And the Neurodivergent person carries the blame.

 ## Reframe

-Autistic behavior is information.
+Our behavior is information.

 That does not mean every behavior is safe.